tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 retain keying material from previous epochs for up to the default MSL specified for TCP {{RFC0793}} to allow for packet reordering.
-(Note that the intention here is that implementers use the current guidance from the IETF for MSL, not that they attempt to interrogate the MSL that the system TCP stack is using.)
+(Note that the intention here is that implementers use the current guidance from the IETF for MSL, as specified in {{RFC0793}} or successors not that they attempt to interrogate the MSL that the system TCP stack is using.)
 Until the handshake has completed, implementations MUST accept packets from the old epoch.